Table of contents:

 We mostly know Brazil for its fast development; an economic miracle, which very fast catches up with world leaders due to the value of petroleum.
-The country has learned the rules of world trade but not the standards of ethical business.
-What is whistleblowing, what is a hotline for reports, which rights whistleblowers have — Brazilians found it out only in 2018.
+The country has learned the rules of world trade, but not the standards of ethical business.
+What is whistleblowing, what is a hotline for reports, and which rights do whistleblowers have — Brazilians found it out only in 2018.

 What's going on

-It is complicated to implement whistleblower system when it goes about billions of dollars.
-Largest world companies as OAS, Odebracht, Petrobras found to have engaged in bribery and investigations are still taking place.
+It is complicated to implement a whistleblower system when it goes about billions of dollars.
+Largest world companies such as OAS, Odebracht, and Petrobras were found to have engaged in bribery and investigations are still taking place.
 Since the government is directly involved in the companies' life (owning more than 50% of Petrobras stock), we can see that the work of the whistleblower system serves no one's interest.

 We are weak, but we exist

 Even though all the facts are against Brazil, it is not that sad.
-Like many other countries, Brazil has a practice of laws which protect fundamental human rights.
-A whistleblower can be considered a witness in crime and refer at least to this opportunity.
-A few laws from 1990, 1992 and 2013 form a general basis of whistleblower protection in Brazil: with a low score for the public sector and even lower for private, Brazilian law can't be called comprehensive.
+Like many other countries, Brazil has a practice of laws that protect fundamental human rights.
+A whistleblower can be considered a witness in crime and referred at least to this opportunity.
+A few laws from 1990, 1992, and 2013 form a general basis of whistleblower protection in Brazil: with a low score for the public sector and even lower for private, Brazilian law can't be called comprehensive.

 Troubles on the way

-Currently, retaliation is the biggest issue in Brazil for a whistleblower: he takes huge risks to be fired without explanations and compensations.
-How soon whistleblowers will gain the rights which most EU citizens have - no one knows.
+Currently, retaliation is the biggest issue in Brazil for a whistleblower: he takes huge risks to be fired without explanations and compensation.
+How soon, whistleblowers will gain the rights which most EU citizens have – no one knows.

-A big issue is also anonymity; confidentiality was announced in the latest bill, while anonymous reports contradict with the constitution of Brazil.
-Fear of retaliation and existing examples of fired whistleblowers require a more sophisticated approach of the government.
+A big issue is also anonymity; confidentiality was announced in the latest bill, while anonymous reports contradict the constitution of Brazil.
+Fear of retaliation and existing examples of fired whistleblowers require a more sophisticated approach from the government.

 Is it worth blowing the whistle?

-Possible risks currently prevail over ethical concepts and individual or common benefit.
-A start to more transparent policy has been made, but latest scandals in Brazil (like Operation Car Wash, fires in Amazonian forests) show that new laws don't improve a long-lasting tradition of bribery.
+Possible risks currently prevail over ethical concepts and individual or common benefits.
+A start to a more transparent policy has been made, but the latest scandals in Brazil (like Operation Car Wash, and fires in Amazonian forests) show that new laws don't improve a long-lasting tradition of bribery.

-Absence of protection is pressing on individuals and the private sector - there is no opportunity for fair trade and ethical solutions.
-The initiative for whistleblowing can be punishable: people as Jose Israel Masiero Filho, famous for whistleblowing on Philips, end up blacklisted in Brazil.
+The absence of protection is pressing on individuals and the private sector – there is no opportunity for fair trade and ethical solutions.
+The initiative for whistleblowing can be punishable: people such as Jose Israel Masiero Filho, famous for whistleblowing on Philips, end up blacklisted in Brazil.